-And no matter how hard we try to avoid them, disrupting events are part of our day-to-day lives and are often difficult to avoid: someone cuts you off in traffic, you are late for an appointment, you get a nasty phone call, or you watch the news.
+No matter how hard we try to stay balanced, disrupting events are part of our daily lives and often difficult to avoid: someone cuts you off in traffic, you are late for an appointment, you get a nasty phone call, or you watch the news.

-How you handle your feelings caused by stress will make the difference between staying balanced and strong or getting pulled into frustration, fear, and anxiety.
+How you handle your feelings caused by stress, will make the difference between staying up-beat and strong or getting pulled into frustration, fear, and anxiety.

 If possible, dissipate negative emotions the instant they flare up.
 When I’m alone, I like cussing and talking to myself when I’m having a rough day.
 The sooner you respond to anger or irritation, the faster you’ll get it out of your system.

 Holding on to negative feelings and allowing them to linger is toxic for your well-being.
 What’s more, bad emotions can quickly turn into nasty moods and are easily spread from one person to another.

 Follow one of the five steps below whenever you feel pressured, hurt, or upset.
 They will help you to reset your emotional system and regain balance and calm.

 1. Notice What’s Happening

 Most of us have a tendency to avoid feeling bad, so we ignore or repress our emotions instead of dealing with them head-on.
 Unfortunately, problems and negative feelings don’t just go away.
 They fester under the surface and reemerge when you least expect it.
 During this first step, simply be aware of your emotions and feel them fully.

 Talking to others when you are angry isn’t all that helpful.
 Friends or partners often try to give well-meaning advice, or even worse, get infected with our bad mood.
 A more effective approach is to write down what you are experiencing.
 I have an app on my phone for this purpose and whenever I feel down, I take a moment to get it out of my system.
 I write out everything I feel, my thoughts, my fears, the whole mess.
 And when I’m done, I simply hit delete.